 If the LF EQ is set to 'bell' then its the same as above, except that the amount of cut or boost will return to zero at lower frequencies.

-LF and HF EQ sections do have a feature very similar to slope, but you don't get to control it.
+LF and HF EQ sections do have a feature very similar to slope, which is 'Q' or resonance, but you often don't get to control it.
 Some say that this is the factor that makes one EQ more 'musical' than another.

 I'm sure that by now you want to hear the differences between all of these.

 Well, I have stuck to the low frequency end, but I have a nice little demonstration of filters and EQ for you.

 In the filters demo you can first hear the untreated track.
 Then after four bars a low-pass filter with a cutoff frequency of 1 kHz and a slope of 6 dB/octave is switched in.
 After four more bars the slope is increased to 12 dB/octave, then 18, then 24, and then the clean track to end.

 A word of explanation.
 This track is low in level, around 12 dB below full scale.
 This is deliberate so that there is sufficient headroom for the LF boost in the EQ demo, so that you can compare all at the same original level.
 Here is the filters track...

 As you can hear, filters can make a drastic difference to a track.
 This is just a demonstration by the way.
 I'm not saying that filters should be used in this way, just that this is what they sound like.